kanej/openwit/README.md

 $ node ./oracle/oracleService.js
 ```

-To setup example data run (assuming ganache and ipfs are running):
+To setup example data run (assuming ipfs is running locally and you have been able to bridge to it with the `IPFS Companion` web plugin for Chrom or Firefox):

 ```bash
 $ node ./scripts/setupTestData.js